In the coming weeks and months, CFOs will be called on to play a key role in ensuring their organization’s recovery and continued operations.

 How to manage liquid assets effectively

-The financial flow pattern has changed dramatically in all organizations as a result of the COVID-19 crisis.
+The financial flow pattern has changed dramatically in all organizations as a result of the pandemic.
 This paradigm shift requires CFOs to play a major role in the business’s continuity, including managing liquidities.
 In the medium term, they must ensure that the organizational structure and technology deployed make it possible to maintain and optimize cash resources.

 However, there are a number of issues that limit how efficiently finance teams are able to manage cash resources.
 Some of these include: